Bob Hutchinson (footballer): Career

 His spell at Stockport was brief, as he played only four league games, scoring one goal.
 In the summer of 1924, Hutchinson returned to the Third Division North when he joined Chesterfield on a free transfer.
 After one goal in 13 matches, taking him to exactly 100 league appearances, he again switched clubs at the end of the campaign, signing for Barrow in July 1925.
 At Holker Street, Hutchinson became a first-team regular for the first time since leaving Nelson, scoring four goals in 37 games as the side finished bottom of the Third Division North.

 Hutchinson emigrated to the United States in 1926, initially playing with the New Bedford Whalers before joining the Springfield Babes later in the season.
-For the 1927 campaign, he played for the Fall River Marksmen before transferring to the Newark Skeeters.
+For the 1927 campaign, he played for the Fall River before transferring to the Newark Skeeters.
 He went on to assist the Hartford Americans later in 1927, playing 11 league games.
 He returned to England early the following year, and joined Third Division North team Darlington in March 1928.
 Hutchinson played three league matches and then moved into non-league football with West Stanley at the end of the season.
 After two years with the club, he became an amateur for Gosforth & Coxledge in September 1930, before retiring from football completely.
 Hutchinson died in Gosforth in the autumn of 1971, at the age of 76.